Lillie (TV series)

-Lillie is a British television serial made by London Weekend Television for ITV and broadcast from 24 September to 17 December 1978.
+Lillie is a British television series made by London Weekend Television for ITV and broadcast from 24 September to 17 December 1978.
+The thirteen one-hour episodes were run on PBS Masterpiece Theater beginning in March 1979.

 This period serial stars Francesca Annis in the title role of Lillie Langtry.
-She had played the same character in the 1975 ATV serial Edward the Seventh and many of the same writers and directors that were responsible for that series helped to create this one.
+She had played the same character in the 1975 ATV series Edward the Seventh and many of its writers and directors helped to create this one.